 Food: A mile west of the trailhead on Highway BB at Highway 123 is Walnut Grove's main street, the gas station/convenience store there has a small amount of groceries

-Other: 7 C's Winery is about a mile west of the trail at 502 E. 560th Rd., Walnut Grove, MO, www.7cswinery.com; The TransAmerica Bicycle Route is the premier national east/west cross-country on-road biking route that crosses the Frisco Highline Trail on Highway BB!
-Created in 1976, it connects Astoria, Oregon, to Yorktown, Virginia - 4,250 miles.
-Don't be surprised if you hear cyclists speaking a variety of languages as they pass by.
-For more about the TransAmerica Trail route, go to www.adventurecycling.org
+Other: 7 C's Winery is about a mile west of the trail at 502 E. 560th Rd., Walnut Grove, MO, www.7cswinery.com; The TransAmerica U.S. Bicycle Route 76 is the premier national coast-to-coast on-road bike route that crosses the Frisco Highline Trail on Highway BB!
+Created in 1976, the route connects Astoria, Oregon, to Yorktown, Virginia - 4,250 miles.
+Don't be surprised if you hear cyclists speaking French or German as they pass by.
+For more about the TransAmerica route, go to www.adventurecycling.org

-Other: At mile marker 25, the Highline Bridge is the longest bridge on the trail at 317 feet long
+Other: At mile 25, the Highline Bridge is the longest bridge on the trail at 317 feet long!

 Restroom/Water: Yes, in pavilion (Open: 8AM-3PM, weather dependent in winter)